King's Royal Regiment of New York: Postwar

 The Treaty of Paris of 1783 ended the war but left little opportunity for Loyalists to return to their former homes.
-Municipal and state government in the new United States were held by supporters of Congress.
-Few of the former rebels were prepared to forget, no less forgive, the punishing raids by the Loyalist regiments in Canada.
-Still other Congressional sympathizers had enjoyed profit by selling land, homes and farms seized from Loyalists.
-Under the Treaty, the Loyalists were to be compensated for their losses by the State governments under the arbitration of the United States government.
-This compensation was never paid.
-Instead, the British government offered land grants in Canada to the refugees who had fled their homes during the War and those who left afterwards.
+Few of the former rebels were prepared to forget, no less forgive, the punishing raids by Loyalist regiments from Canada.
+Many Patriots had acquired land, homes and farms seized from Loyalists under wartime confiscation acts.
+While the Treaty specified that those who fled were to be compensated for their losses by state governments, most states ignored this provision.
+Consequently, the British government offered land grants in Canada to Loyalist refugees.

-In 1783, the 1st Battalion of the King's Royal Yorkers was disbanded and settled along the St. Lawrence Valley in the vicinity of Cornwall in modern Stormont and Dundas counties.
-The following year, the 2nd Battalion was disbanded and settled in modern Frontenac and Lennox and Addington counties.
+In December 1783, the 1st Battalion of the Royal Yorkers was disbanded and settled along the St. Lawrence River in modern Stormont and Dundas counties.
+The following year, the 2nd Battalion was disbanded and settled along the north shore of Lake Ontario in modern Frontenac and Lennox and Addington counties.

-Sir John Johnson settled in Montreal and also held farms in Williamstown, Ontario and the seigneuries of Monnoir and Argenteuil in Quebec.
-He was buried in a family vault at Mont Saint-Gregoire, Quebec.
+Sir John Johnson settled in Montreal but owned several farms near Williamstown, Ontario and the seigneuries of Monnoir and Argenteuil in Quebec.
+He died in 1830 and was buried in a family vault at Mont Saint-Gregoire, Quebec.

 Other officers of the regiment have known graves.
-Jeremiah French, a lieutenant in the second battalion, was buried at the Maple Grove Cemetery, west of Cornwall, Ontario.
+Jeremiah French, a lieutenant in the second battalion, was buried at the Maple Grove Cemetery, two miles west of Cornwall, Ontario.
+The original cemetery was moved in the 1950s when the St. Lawrence Seaway was built.
 In 2004, a new gravestone was dedicated for French in the presence of several of his descendants and members of the recreated King's Royal Yorkers.

+Uniform

+The men of the regiment were initially issued with dark green wool coats faced with red, rather than the red coats of the regular British Army.
+They wore buff-coloured waistcoats and breeches or trousers, and black tricorn hats.
+Beginning in 1779, the regiment was issued red coats faced with blue.
+The regiment likely carried the Short Land Pattern musket that had been developed for light infantry units.
+The coat or "service dress coatee" of Lieutenant French is in the collection of the Canadian War Museum.

 Legacy

+A historical plaque commemorating the King's Royal Regiment of New York was unveiled in Kingston, Ontario in 1987.

-In 1975, a living history regiment reenacting the King's Royal Yorkers was raised in Ontario.
-The reenactment King's Royal Yorkers are the largest and most active living history unit in Canada.
+In 1975, a living history regiment recreating the King's Royal Regiment of New York was raised in Ontario.
+The recreated King's Royal Yorkers are the largest and most active living history unit in Canada.

-The King's Royal Regiment of New York appears in the Empire: Total War DLC Elite Units of America that was released in December 2009.
+The King's Royal Regiment of New York appears in the video game Empire: Total War — Elite Units of America, released in December 2009.